 To understand the value of flexibility, it is important to compare it with traditional structures.

-Fixed repayment loans – commonly offered by banks – require consistent payments over a defined term.
+Fixed repayment advances – commonly offered by banks – require consistent payments over a defined term.
 These are effective for businesses with stable, predictable income and long-term planning horizons.

 However, for many SMEs, predictability is not guaranteed.